scm-manager/.github/ISSUE_TEMPLATE/bug_report.md

 ## Issue description

-If you found a bug or want to have a new feature implemented, please take your time and look whether this issue has been discussed in another issue or our mailing list already.
+If you found a bug or want to have a new feature implemented, please take your time and look whether this issue has been discussed in another issue or on our mailing list already.

 SCM-Manager is open source.
-If you have any level of programming skills, maybe you can help yourself.
+If you have any knowledge of programming, maybe you can help.
 We would love to support you.

 ### Bug Report

 #### Describe how to reproduce the bug

-Please provide a detailled description of what you have to do to reproduce your bug (settings, click paths, ...)
+Please provide a detailed description of what has to be done to reproduce your bug (settings, click paths, ...)

 #### Describe your SCM-Manager setup